Share this link via

 Or copy link

-Today, there seem to be many more vegetarian and famous vegan musicians than at any time in the past few years.
+Today, there seem to be many more vegetarian and Famous Vegan Singer and Musicians than at any time in the past few years.
 Every business is moving toward a cruelty-free, plant-based way of life.
 Veganism is often pushed by doctors, fashion designers, and athletes, who use materials that don't come from animals in their work.
 The music business is just as busy in this way.
 Veganism and diets without animal products are becoming more popular among artists, who are eager to tell their fans about their new ways of living.

 Vegetarianism didn't become popular until the 1970s, and even then, you mostly read about it in the vegan cooking blog of your hippie cousin.